Full list of Ontario neighbourhoods where the COVID-19 vaccine will be available to those 18+

 The Ontario government announced recently that people over the age of 18 living in neighborhoods disproportionately affected by COVID-19 would be soon eligible for a vaccine.

-The government released some details during the provincewide stay-at-home announcement on Wednesday, but many questions remained on who would be eligible for the expanded rollout, when they could book and how.
+The government released some details during the provincewide stay-at-home order announcement on Wednesday, but many questions remained on who would be eligible for the expanded rollout and how and when they could book.

 CTV News Toronto has looked into these questions, and compiled a list of everything you need to know about the changes.